YashaPushak/GPS/README.md

 ### minimum_runs

 <table>
 <tr><td><b>Description</b></td><td>The minimum number of run equivalents on which a configuration must be run before it can be accepted as a new incumbent.
 This is also the minimum number of run equivalents required before two configurations will be compared to each other using the permutation test.
 Configurations whose intersection of run equivalents is less than this number will be considered equal.
 Consequentially, brackets cannot be updated until at least this many runs have been performed for each configuration.
 Setting this number too large will delay or completely stop GPS from making any progress.
 However, setting it too small will allow GPS to make mistakes about the relative performance of two configurations with high probability.
 Ultimately the distribution of running times for your algorithm will impact what should be considered a good setting for you.
-If you can only afford to perform a single run of GPS, it is safest to set this parameter on the higher side: perhaps 10-25 (provided you can afford to at least thousands of target algorithm runs).
+If you can only afford to perform a single run of GPS, it is safest to set this parameter on the higher side: perhaps 10-25 (provided you can afford at least thousands of target algorithm runs).
 Otherwise, 5-10 may be reasonable.
 Should be at least 5.
 The default is 5.</td></tr>
 <tr><td><b>Default</b></td><td>5</td></tr>
 <tr><td><b>Aliases</b></td><td><code>--minimum-runs</code>, <code>--minimum_runs</code>, <code>--minimumRuns</code>, <code>--min-runs</code>, <code>--min_runs</code>, <code>--minRuns</code>, <code>--minimum-run-equivalents</code>, <code>--minimum_run_equivalents</code>, <code>--minimumRunEquivalents</code>, <code>--min-run-equivalents</code>, <code>--min_run_equivalents</code>, <code>--minRunEquivalents</code>, <code>--minimum-instances</code>, <code>--minimum_instances</code>, <code>--minimumInstances</code>, <code>--min-instances</code>, <code>--min_instances</code>, <code>--minInstances</code></td></tr>
 </table>